ruhee/show-archive/full/performed.md

 1. Meligrove Band (as guest)
 1. The Natural Shocks (as guest) x3
 1. Nich Worby
+1. Ron Hawkins & The Do Good Assassins (as guest)
 1. Ruhee Dewji (solo) x2
 1. The Rural Alberta Advantage (as guest)
 1. Shrinehouse x13